Pamela Courson: Involvement with Morrison

 From 1969 to 1971, Courson operated Themis, a fashion boutique that Morrison bought for her with his royalties from the album Strange Days.

 It has been rumored that Neil Young wrote the song "Cinnamon Girl" about her, as well as "The Needle and the Damage Done", but both have been denied.

 Death of Morrison and aftermath

 Courson stated that on July 3, 1971, she awoke to find Morrison dead in the bathtub of their apartment in Paris.
 The coroner's report listed his cause of death as heart failure, although no autopsy was performed.
 According to Morrison's will at the time, which stated that he was "an unmarried person", Courson was named his heir, and therefore in line to inherit his entire fortune.
-Lawsuits against the estate would tie up her quest for inheritance for the next two years.
+Legal objections to Morrison's will delayed its execution for three years.
+Early in 1974, Morrison's will was executed as per his wishes, and Courson inherited his entire estate shortly before her own death in April of the same year.